hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 What is the default font coded in red ?

 [23:01:43](#sOEAxmCeXaMEa25JtOgwR4aH_laZvi691p7adm-FNpk) <pepdiz (Pep)>:
-another issue is console blows out when trying to "parse system", I suppose it's a memory issue but very unpolite Ì†ΩÌ∏â
+another issue is console blows out when trying to "parse system", I suppose it's a memory issue but very unpolite üòâ

 [23:02:19](#uH2CIz6Be6VPa4SLOHA027GbrJcGeudmWcu6HKyS-BE) <pepdiz (Pep)>:
 sorry, not "parse system" but "probe system"